 We welcome you to stop by any time we’re open to do some grocery shopping, however, as we sell a lot of this food through our pre-order neighborhood delivery hub model, it’s best to call in advance if you are looking for a specific item.
 We’re happy to hold it for you!

 Through our neighborhood delivery hub model, you can place an order and pick up in one of seven hub locations – either at a neighborhood business, or a host captain’s home.
 Orders are all a la carte with no minimum purchase.
-We now also offer home delivery through the app, DoorDash!
+Go to the events/calendar page for upcoming hubs and order form links!
+And we will soon be offering home delivery through the app, DoorDash!
+Stay tuned!

 Besides our farm, Local Cooling Farms, we source from up to 12 other farms and producers in our region: